Modeling in Houdini using VDB SDF volumes

 Or don't use anything at all because next node contains a simple test sphere inside.

-2. KineFX Ball Rig contains skeleton rig for a ball, controllers and shape library for them.
-You can change appearance of those shapes by diving inside the node and adjust Attach controls node's parameters.
+2. KineFX Ball Rig contains a skeleton rig for a ball, controllers, and a shape library for them.
+You can change the appearance of those shapes by diving inside the node and adjusting the Attach controls node's parameters.

 How to install: